They may not be as well-known as some of Scotland's famous fortresses, but these fairytale castles are nothing short of enchanting.

 6. Kilchurn Castle

 There are few more scenic castles in Scotland than Kilchurn near Dalmally in Argyll.
 Built on a small, rocky isthmus joined to the shore at the tip of Loch Awe, it's one of numerous castles erected by the powerful Campbell clan, who exercised control of much of western Scotland in the late medieval period.
-Don't miss the view from the top - stand on the tower house's battlements and gaze out over Loch Awe, with the peak of Ben Cruachan in the backdrop.
+When the castle reopens, make sure not to miss the view from the top - stand on the tower house's battlements and gaze out over Loch Awe, with the peak of Ben Cruachan in the backdrop.
 It's easily one of the most photographed castles in Scotland!

 7. Brodie Castle